TRUTH

 There are two important types of Truths:

-Propositional Truth’s nature is Objectivity, Nature, Science and Technology.
-It deals with the exterior or objective dimension.
-The observable, empirical and the exterior.
+Objective Truth deals with the exterior or objective dimension.
+The observable, empirical and the exterior - typically knows as 'facts'.
 As integral philosopher Ken Wilber would say, they have ‘simple location’ (ie, something we can put our finger on).
 For example if someone says, “It’s snowing outside”, we go out to look to confirm the validity of the ‘truth statement’.
+If some says "the fire is hot," it is irrelevant on what our reasoning skills are.
+If you touch fire your skin will burn (it possible with mind control to block the agonizing pain but that doesn’t stop the heat condition and the ultimate skin cell damage).

-Truthfulness deals with the interior or subjective dimension.
+Subjective Truth deals with the interior or Subjective dimension.
 So the question is not “Is it snowing outside?”, but “When you tell me it is snowing are you telling me the truth or are you lying?”
-It is an issue of trust, honesty or sincerity.
+It is an issue of trust, honesty and validation.
 Dialogue, questioning and interpretation is the only way to approach one’s interior – by talking.
-Truthfulness doesn’t have a simple location - not on the physicist’s map, the biologist’s map nor the neurologist’s map.
-Litmus paper or particle accelerators don’t apply (‘Propositional Truth’ created the lie detector to deal with the ‘thorny’ issue of Truthfulness, however its effectiveness relies on a human to do the questioning).
+Subjective Truth doesn’t have a simple location - not on the physicist’s map, the biologist’s map nor the neurologist’s map.
+Litmus paper or particle accelerators don’t apply (Subjective Truth created the lie detector to deal with the thorny issue of 'Truthfulness', however its effectiveness relies on a human to do the questioning).

 To complicate the matter, people might lie to themselves unconsciously to conceal an aspect about themselves for various reasons (environmental trauma, parental upbringing, defense mechanism against other painful truths).
 Or they could misinterpret their own interior and appear to be lying.
 This is goal of ‘depth psychology’ – to help people interpret themselves more truthfully (eg, psychoanalysis, Gestalt, Jungian).
 Other therapies have their own unique approach to interpretation: Freudians emphasize the emotional-sexual level; cognitive therapist emphasize the verbal; transpersonal therapists emphasize the spiritual.
 Truthfulness, not Truth, sets us free.

 If we were to take a modern philosophy course we would learn there are three dominate theories on truth: correspondence, coherence and pragmatic.
 External Pragmatism is the dominate theory of truth for most people in the developed industrial world.
-The pragmatic approach is the best of all the truth positions to adopt.
-Truth (or knowledge) claims, scientific or otherwise, are understood to be open to doubt.
+The pragmatic approach is probably the best of all the truth positions to adopt and that Truth (knowledge) claims, scientific, or otherwise, are understood to be open to doubt.
 As the saying goes, “I’ll take that on advisement”.

 Internal and External Truths